Different Habitat Types

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

-There are many different habitats on earth, although only a handful is usually generalized for discussion.
+There are many different habitats on Earth, although only a handful are usually generalized for discussion.
 Regardless, by studying habitats, people can better understand the wildlife that comes from each natural environment and develop solutions for protecting the land and species that live there.

 Examples of Habitats Across the Globe

 The five primary biomes include forests, grasslands, mountain and polar regions, deserts, and aquatic ecosystems.
-Of those, several habitats are home to an abundance of plant and animal life.
-Here is a breakdown of each of the five main biomes and their habitats found across the globe.
+Several of those habitats are home to an abundance of plant and animal life.
+Here is a breakdown of each of the five main biomes and their habitats across the globe.

 1. Forests